U.S. inflation, China trade and the ECB By Reuters - Up News Info

 Leaders of the G7 economies are set to meet in the English seaside county of Cornwall, their first face-to-face encounter since COVID-19 struck and the first for U.S. President Joe Biden.

+They struck a landmark deal on Saturday to squeeze more money out of multinational companies such as Amazon (NASDAQ:) and Google (NASDAQ:) and reduce their incentive to shift profits to low-tax offshore havens.

+Key details of the corporate tax of at least 15% still need to be negotiated over the coming months.
+How tax revenues will be split is not finalised either, and any deal will also need to pass the U.S. Congress.

-The summit will be a major test of whether cooperation between Washington and the rest of the world has improved since Donald Trump’s departure, not least as Biden pushes for agreement on a crucial global tax deal.
+Still, Saturday’s deal bodes well for the G7 summit at the end of the week and is a sign that cooperation between Washington and the rest of the world has improved since Donald Trump’s departure.

-Finance ministers meet first on Friday and Saturday in London.
-Hopes of a breakthrough were boosted after British finance minister Rishi Sunak said a U.S. proposal to focus on the world’s 100 biggest firms as part of a tax deal could work.

-But considerable detail remains to be agreed.
-The summit will test the G7’s ability to prove it can work together on complex topics such as increasing taxes on multinationals enjoying a business boom during the pandemic.
+– Tech giants and tax havens targeted by historic G7 deal [nL2N2NN05A]

 5/ELECTION FEVER